 How do I know if my forms have been received?

 Before asking us to let you know the status of your forms, please check your online account first (in the spirit of encouraging independence for all of our Pemi family members!).
 Wait several days after submitting your forms and then log in to your online account and go to the Forms & Documents section.
 When a form has been completed properly and has been processed from our end, the form will be marked as “received,” and the name of the form will change from black to green (names of overdue forms turn red!).
 If there is an issue of some sort with your submitted form, we will be in touch with you.
 There can be a time lag of a few days between when you submit the form and when we mark it as “received” because we check each form for accuracy (and because we have close to 2,000 forms coming in for campers and staff!)

-Starting in May, we send emails using merge fields that let you know what we have received and what we think we might still need.
-Please check these carefully, even if you think you have submitted everything.
+Starting in May, we send emails using merge fields that let you know what we think we still need from you.
+Please check these emails carefully, even if you think you have submitted everything.

 What about forms for siblings?

 Each boy has his own forms in your account.
-It is especially important for hardcopy forms that they be downloaded for each boy, as they are identified as belonging to him by a special barcode.
-If the same form is used for both boys, the second one to be submitted will override the first.
+It is especially important for hardcopy forms that they be downloaded for each boy, as a unique barcode identifies the forms for each camper.
+If the same form is used for both boys, the second one to be submitted will overwrite the first.
 In order to properly identify siblings, be sure to download EACH boy’s forms; don’t make copies of one or scratch out the barcode.